 First Presbyterian Church of Santa Fe was organized on January 6, 1867, at the Palace of the Governors, making it the oldest established existing Protestant church in the territory of New Mexico.
-The 150th anniversary of the occasion is being celebrated during the coming months with many events.
+The celebration of our 150th anniversary began with Celebration Week, January 6-15, 2017, and continued for several months.
 We invite you to celebrate with us and learn more about our history.

 Memory of Celebration Week

 5:30 p.m.
 TGIF Concert in the sanctuary

 Sunday, January 8

 Celebrating the Educational and Medical Missions of the Presbyterian Church in the New Mexico Territory

 8:30 a.m.
 MorningSong Service in Pope Hall